Universal filtered quantizations of nilpotent Slodowy slices: Introduction

 \item[(iii)] Other examples are expected to arise from symplectic reduction.
 To be more precise, suppose that we have a Hamiltonian action of a reductive group $G$ on a symplectic variety.
 Suppose furthermore that the Kirwan map on cohomology groups is an isomorphism (Cf. \cite{MN}).
 Then varying the moment map over the cocentre of $\Lie G$ should give the universal Poisson deformation of the symplectic reduction, and our Theorem~\ref{T:firstmain} suggests a straightforward proof that the quantum symplectic reduction is universal in the sense of Losev.
 We hope that examples of this phenomenon should be provided by quiver varieties and hypertoric varieties. \end{enumerate}

 {\bf Acknowledgements:} The authors would like to thank Gwyn Bellamy, Anne Moreau, Travis Schedler and Ben Webster for useful discussions on the subjects of this paper.
+The authors thank the referee for careful review and suggestions.
 The research of the first three authors was partially supported by BIRD179758/17 Project ``Stratifications in algebraic groups, spherical varieties, Kac-Moody algebras and Kac-Moody groups'' and DOR1898721/18 ``Sheet e classi di Jordan in gruppi algebrici ed algebre di Lie'' funded by the University of Padova.
 The first author was also supported by FNS 200020{\_}175571, funded by the Swiss National Science Foundation.
-The fourth author is supported by the UKRI FLF MR/S032657/1, ``Geometric representation theory and $W$-algebras''.
+The first three authors are members of the INDAM group GNSAGA.
+The fourth author is supported by the UKRI FLF MR/S032657/1, MR/S032657/2, MR/S032657/3 ``Geometric representation theory and $W$-algebras''.